juliankrispel/react-rocket/site/content/post/notes-on-working-with-draft-js.md

 ---
 title: "Notes on working with draft js"
 date: 2017-05-09T15:04:10.000Z
-description: Here's a list of learnings from using draft js while working as contractor for Tettra
+description: Here's some notes/opinions on using draft js.
 ---

 - Write your own helper methods and put them online!